dansmyers/AncientAlgorithms/1-Sexagesimals/Paper.md

 The overall goal of this assignment is for you to practice using AI in a moderate-length research-based essay.
 In addition to developing a deeper understanding of your research topic, you will also:

 - **Understand the strengths and weaknesses of AI**.
 Language models are powerful, but aren’t good at everything.
-You should have a nuanced understanding of the strengths and weaknesses of AI and know how to choose the right tool for a particular task, which includes choosing between different AI tools (for example, Bing AI vs. Claude) and knowing when a search engine is a better choice than an AI.
+You should have a nuanced understanding of the strengths and weaknesses of AI and know how to choose the right tool for a particular task, which includes choosing between different AI tools (for example, Copilot vs. Claude) and knowing when a search engine is a better choice than an AI.

 - **Understand how to use AI in the writing process**, beyond simply giving it a prompt that generates a complete essay.
 We’ll practice using AI to generate ideas, refine a thesis statement, formulate a research plan, and collaboratively edit your work.